Sai-Adarsh/react-native-firebase-authentication-template/README.md

 cd react-native-firebase-authentication-template
 ```

-* Open App.js and replace with you firebase config
+* Open App.js and replace with your firebase config
 ```
 const firebaseConfig = {
   apiKey: "",